DenysYamkovyi/SomePosts/README.md

     - Frameworks: Future improvements might include using SwiftSnapshot, SwiftNimble, and SwiftQuick for more expressive tests.

 Future Improvements
+    Login Screen:
+    - Biometric Authentication: Integration for fingerprint/face recognition.
+    - Login Button Availability: Enabled based on valid input for email and password

+    Token Management:
+    - Saving the token in the Keychain/ for more security invetigate using the Secure Enclave for cryptographic operations
+    - Refreshing tokens when needed

+    Posts screen:
+    - Cell Resizing: Ensure dynamic cells resize correctly.

     Documentation:
     - Expand project documentation with detailed API and architectural explanations.